IntuitDeveloper/SampleApp-CRUD_.Net_Oauth2/README.md

 1. .Net Framework 4.6.1
 2. A [developer.intuit.com](http://developer.intuit.com) account
 3. An app on [developer.intuit.com](http://developer.intuit.com) created after Jul 17th, 2017 as only those accounts have Ouath2 apps and the associated client id, client secret and redirect url mapping to what you have in the web.config of this app (http://localhost:49372/Default.aspx)
-4. One sandbox company, connect the company with your app and generate the oauth tokens.
+4. One sandbox company, connect the company with your app and generate the OAuth tokens.
 5. Update QuickBooks .Net SDK using Nuget (https://www.nuget.org/packages/IppDotNetSdkForQuickBooksApiV3/) to the latest version.

 ## First Use Instructions

 1. Clone the GitHub repo to your computer
 2. Update Nuget Package for .Net to the latest version.
-3. Fill in the web.config file values (cient id, client secret, redirect url and log folder) by copying over from the keys section for your app. tab->Set time duration in seconds for 180 days and get the access token and secret for your app and company by right clicking on the page and doing a view source.
+3. Fill in the web.config file values (cient id, client secret, redirect url, app environment and log folder) by copying over from the keys section for your app. tab->Set time duration in seconds for 180 days and get the access token and secret for your app and company by right clicking on the page and doing a view source.
 4. Build and run.